 - River Bend Farm to Blackstone Gorge - Intermediate Tour (8.5 x 11") or (11" x 17")

 - Blackstone Gorge to Millville Lock (round trip)- Beginner Tour

 Rhode Island Tours:

 Bristol, Rhode Island is one of New England’s famous historic ports.
 The well-preserved waterfront district and surrounding areas contain wonderful old buildings, churches, mills, mansions and ship building facilities that tell the history of Bristol’s development since its founding in 1680.
 Today, restaurants, shops and public parks provide visitors with many options to make Bristol the ideal spot to launch your next paddling experience.
-RI Blueways Alliance has put together two kayak tours that we feel will offer you the opportunity to experience Bristol from the proper perspective, on the water.
-See the map and guide below for more details on both tours.
+The maps below were developed by the Bristol Conservation Commission in partnership with the RI Blueways Alliance.
+They offer various kayaking routes that will allow you to experience Bristol from the proper perspective, on the water!

 Buckeye Brook originates in Spring Green Pond near Hoxsie Four Corners in Warwick, flowing under Airport Road and into Warwick Pond before continuing southeast to Narragansett Bay.
 Its watershed includes much of central Warwick.
 South of Buckeye Brook’s mouth, Warwick’s shoreline is comprised of Victorian era neighborhoods leading to Rocky Point Park.

 The Lower Brook paddle is a 3.75 mile (round trip), 2-hour paddle from Conimicut Point in Warwick through Mill Cove and up Buckeye Brook, and then back down to Conimicut Point.